 This remarkable scope of the medieval Muslim communities was in sharp contrast to the medieval European Catholic thought which maintains that diseases were present to punish disbelievers and sinners, and thus, curing was against the will of God.

-Outside Dark Europe, the Muslim biologists and doctors had interest in the scientific view of health, searching for causes of illness and possible treatments and cures.
+Outside Dark Europe, the Muslim biologists and doctors had interest in the scientific view of health, searching for causes of illness, possible treatments, and cures.
 The Muslim World produced some of the greatest medical thinkers in history to date.

 Pillars of Excellence